-1. Activity must support one or more of the following health and wellbeing needs, and achieve one or more of the listed outcomes.
+Activity must support one or more of the following health and wellbeing needs, by achieving one or more of the listed outcomes.
+These needs were identified as priorities for Croydon residents during the Creative Health team's consultation with more than 180 people from the Council, VCFS, arts and health sectors.